 });

-The function accepts two arguments which are usually named d
+The function accepts two arguments.
+The first argument (usually named d

-If you want to update elements in a selection according to their position within the selection, you can use the i
+To update elements in a selection according to their position within the selection use the i

 .attr('x', function(d, i) {